toml-lang/toml-test/README.md

-# A comprehensive language agnostic test suite for TOML parsers
+# A language agnostic test suite for TOML parsers

 `toml-test` is a higher-order program that tests other [TOML](https://github.com/mojombo/toml)